gluster/glusterfs/doc/developer-guide/logging-guidelines.md

 Note that if the field name matches the source of the data as in the case of the second field, the source argument can be omitted.

+## Migration from older interfaces

+Given the amount of existing messages, it's not feasible to migrate all of them at once, so a special macro is provided to allow incremental migration of existing log messages.

+1. Migrate header file

+   The first step is to update the header file where all message IDs are defined.

+   - Initialize the component

+     You need to add the `GLFS_COMPONENT()` macro at the beginning with the appropriate component name.
+This name can be found in the first argument of the existing `GLFS_MSGID()` macro.

+   - Replace message definitions

+     All existing messages inside `GLFS_MSGID()` need to be converted to:

+     ```c
+     GLFS_MIG(component, id, "", 0)
+     ```

+     Where `component` is the name of the component used in `GLFS_COMPONENT()`, and `id` is each of the existing IDs inside `GLFS_MSGID()`.

+     This step will use the new way of defining messages, but is compatible with the old logging interface, so once this is done, the code should compile fine.

+2. Migrate a message

+   It's possible to migrate the messages one by one without breaking anything.

+   For each message to migrate:

+   - Choose one message.
+   - Replace `GLFS_MIG` by `GLFS_NEW`.
+   - Add a meaningful message text as the third argument.
+   - Update the number of fields if necessary.
+   - Add the required field definition.
+   - Look for each instance of the log message in the code.
+   - Replace the existing log macro by one of the `GF_LOG_*()` macros.